seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 frequently partial — tranches, discounts and side letters are not disclosed — so a figure is used only where the protocol or the fund stated it.

+**Two aggregators are measured and CLOSED, and a run never re-probes them.** `tokenomist.ai` and `cryptorank.io` both answer this machine, and the first admits agents operating under a Claude name by `robots.txt`.
+Neither serves the sweep's DATA in its rendered HTML (TZ-24): an unlock-events page carries a boolean stating whether a schedule exists and carries no schedule, and a fund's rounds page carries dated round records whose element schema holds no amount, no valuation and no investor key.
+Both sites load those figures client-side from a credentialed API this repository has no key for, so neither is a discovery source without a headless browser and a credential — and neither is named above.
+Rediscovering a closed lane every day is the failure this repository exists to prevent. **The sweeps lose nothing:** their sources were always the protocol's own schedule and the protocol's or the fund's own disclosure, and an aggregator was only ever a convenience on the way to them.

 **A published thesis that rested on a source now unreachable is re-based or downgraded in the next run, by name.** The reason for the trade did not become false, it became unverifiable, and carrying it silently prints yesterday's conviction at today's confidence